MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 @ ml userName hasRoles fistName, lastName

-> add entity as a feature to another entity
+> add an entity as a feature to another entity

 @ userName usesFeature personName

-> add entity as feature to an intent
+> add an entity as feature to an intent

 @ intent getUserNameIntent usesFeature personName